lgryaznova/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

 In order to get the average daily activity pattern, the dataset is summarised by 5-minute intervals.
 Below is a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis).
+Note that intervals are named in a specific hour-minute notation without leading zeroes so that 2355 stands for 23.55 (or 11.55 pm), 5 stands for 00.05 (00.05 am), etc.

 ```r